 CAPE CANAVERAL, Fla. – In the Vehicle Assembly Building at NASA's Kennedy Space Center in Florida, space shuttle Endeavour's external fuel tank is lowered onto the mobile launcher platform in high bay 1 between the solid rocket boosters.
 Endeavour is the launch vehicle for the STS-127 mission.
 Endeavour will deliver the Japanese Experiment Module's Experiment Logistics Module-Exposed Section, or ELM-ES, to the International Space Station on STS-127.
 Launch is targeted for mid-June 2009.
 Photo credit: NASA/Jim Grossmann

-CAPE CANAVERAL, Fla. – In the Vehicle Assembly Building at NASA's Kennedy Space Center, space shuttle Atlantis is lowered alongside the external fuel tank and twin solid rocket boosters in high bay 3.
+CAPE CANAVERAL, Fla. – In the Vehicle Assembly Building at NASA's Kennedy Space Center, space shuttle Atlantis is lowered toward the external fuel tank and twin solid rocket boosters in high bay 3.
 Atlantis will be mated to the tank and boosters stacked on the mobile launcher platform.
 After additional preparations are made, the shuttle will be rolled out to Launch Pad 39A to prepare for launch on the STS-125 mission targeted for 1:34 a.m.
 EDT Oct.
 8. Photo credit: NASA/Dimitri Gerondidakis